material-components/material-components-ios/components/Buttons/README.md

 ```
 <!--</div>-->

-### Typical usage: Floating Action Buttons
+### Typical usage: floating action buttons

-MDCFloatingButton is a subclass of MDCButton that implements the floating action button style.
+MDCFloatingButton is a subclass of MDCButton that implements the Material Design floating action
-Floating action buttons should be provided with a templated image for their normal state.
+button style and behavior.
+Floating action buttons should be provided with a templated image for
+their normal state.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift